Our neighborhood is bounded by Wilson Boulevard on the North, Courthouse Road on the East, and Arlington Boulevard and 10th Street on the South.

 Neighborhood engagement had everything to do with this outcome.
 It’s a nice reminder that :

 a) When the CCCA, County, and developers work together thoughtfully, we get better outcomes.

 b) Our actions and decisions today have long-run impacts . . . for many, many people

 Evidence of more than a dozen prehistoric Native American tribes has been discovered in Arlington County.
 A thriving Necostin village was documented in the early 17th century by Captain John Smith on what is now the site of the Pentagon.
 We don’t know if there is more detailed information about first peoples in our specific boundary area.
 (If you do, please let us know.)

-The first subdivision of the area was laid out in 1899 and named Clarendon after the Earl of Clarendon (1609-1674).
-With the addition of the trolley line linking the area with Washington D.C., construction of homes and shops was so rapid that before 1910 at least five “additions to Clarendon” were subdivided by various developers.
-The Clarendon Citizens Association was formed in 1912 and by 1920 Clarendon had become the economic center of the County.
-Commercial and residential development grew in the 1920s.1 The “Streamline Moderne” architectural style often associated with Clarendon influences many of the commercial buildings built in the 1930s and 1940s.
+The first residential subdivision of the area was laid out in 1899 and named Clarendon after the Earl of Clarendon (1609-1674).
+With the addition of the trolley line linking the area with Washington, D.C., construction of homes and shops was so rapid that before 1910, at least five “additions to Clarendon” were subdivided by various developers.

 For a more complete neighborhood history, read the Clarendon Courthouse Neighborhood Conservation Plan.